-The Evolving Wine Buyer in a Subscription Economy
+The Subscription Economy and the Evolving Wine Buyer

 As we discussed in our previous post, subscription-based eCommerce, or as wineries know it—the wine club model—is growing rapidly.
 DTC sales are making up a substantial portion of sales for small to medium wineries.
 While the wine industry has been leveraging this model for over a decade, now isn’t the time to sit back, relax, and leave things on autopilot.
 The wine buyer is evolving and it’s important to keep up.
 Subscription options have expanded beyond wine to anything from charcuterie to beauty products and pet treats.
 Those who invest in satisfying the evolving subscription consumer will survive.